Privacy Is a Fundamental Human Right

 We will not disclose information about our clients to anyone outside The Center without a signed release of information, except as required by law or agreed upon by program guidelines as outlined below.
 These situations may include:

 - Abuse and Neglect.
-We are required by law to report the abuse or neglect of a child, spouse (in KY only), or vulnerable adult to the Cabinet for Health and Family Services or to local law enforcement.
+We are required by law to report the abuse or neglect of a child, or vulnerable adult to the Cabinet for Health and Family Services or to local law enforcement.

 - Duty to Warn.
 We are required by law to report instances where a client expresses a threat of violence that may harm anyone, including a potential for suicide.